lilaclil/ziningwang.github.io/_pages/teaching.md

 nav_order: 5
 ---

 I taught *Introduction to Marketing* (COMM 296) at Sauder School of Business, UBC, during the 2021-2022 academic year.
 I incorporated frontier marketing research, especially advances in digital marketing, into the course design.

-I am honored to have received the ***Paul Chwelos Memorial Graduate Scholarship (a teaching award)*** in recognition of my involvement in undergraduate education.
+I am honored to receive the ***Paul Chwelos Memorial Graduate Scholarship (a teaching award)***.

 The following is a list of my teaching assistantship duties at Sauder:
 - International/Full-Time Master of Business Administration (MBA)